 For this recipe, you will need to take out the food processor or the hand blender.
 So, place all the ingredients in a blender and process until relatively smooth.
-If you haven’t got a food processor or a blender at home, you might want to take a look at these ones:

 These are just a few food processors that you can look out for.
 Of course, depending on your other kitchen needs, you can select which one suits your needs best!